 - Dimensions: 6.0in x 0.0in x 9.0in

-Author InformationSteven Wagschal is an associate professor and chair of the Department of Spanish and Portuguese at Indiana University, Bloomington.
+Author InformationSteven Wagschal is a professor and chair of the Department of Spanish and Portuguese at Indiana University, Bloomington.

 Table of contents

 - Deploying The Animal in Medieval Miracles, Bestiaries and Fables

 - Exploiting The Animal through Husbandry and Hunting

 - Describing The Animal in New World Habitats